 But perfection isn’t achieved instantly, which is why A/B testing is not a one-off exercise.
 And while PDCA adds structure to a continuous improvement cycle, you should still break the cycle down into a stepped process that almost anyone can follow.

 1. Collect Data

-Once you’ve acknowledged the importance of A/B testing, and accepted that it is something you need to start doing, your first step would be to identify what can be improved through testing, and to prioritise the order in which to test.
-While there might still be some supposition involved in your A/B testing process, we do want some evidence to guide us, and for that we turn to data.
+Once you’ve acknowledged the importance of A/B testing, and accepted that it is something you need to start doing, your first step would be to identify what can be improved through testing and to prioritize the order in which to test.
+While there might still be some supposition involved in your A/B testing process, we do want some evidence to guide us, and for that, we turn to data.

 - Funnel drop-off rates (Conversions>>Goals>>Funnel Visualisation in GA) – assuming you have properly set up goals in Google Analytics, you’ll be able to see how many visitors actually complete a goal, and how many visitors abandon the process.
 You’re obviously interested in identifying pages (or steps) in the conversion process where users drop-off.

 - Top entry pages (Behaviour>>Site Content>>Landing Pages in GA) – you don’t want to ignore the first page visitors to your site see, particularly if it has a high bounce rate.

 In all instances you are looking to identify pages with problems – a high number of pageviews, coupled with a high exit, drop-off, or bounce rate – along with pages you believe could be performing better.